invertedaxes/inverted-axes/site/content/_index.md

     text: >-
       You've always wanted one, and now you can!
 Click now to get your own elf.. thing..?
 (Elf, armor, sword, and backpack not included.
-Its really just a bad of albino-white anime hair.)
+Its really just a bag of albino-white anime hair.)
 values:
   heading: Check out this guy harvesting bits
   text: >-